 - Promoting and advancing the skills needed to fully participate in other aspects of the educational setting

-Through this process, we find our students walk away with a new and enhanced relationship with music and self-growth that will carry them through their educational experiences.
+Through this process, we find that our students walk away with a new and enhanced love of music, and skills that will carry them through their educational experiences.

 SINAI Schools gratefully acknowledges AJ and Leah Schreiber for establishing and continuing to support our Bayrish Schreiber Music Therapy Program.

 To learn more about music therapy, read “Five Amazing Ways Music Therapy Can Help Children with Special Needs,” by SINAI’s music therapist, Erika Svolos.